stackforge/prep-source-repos/README.md

 * run prep_source_repos $YOUR\_REFS\_FILE $TRIPLEO\_ROOT to checkout and update
   the repositories specified by the refs file.
-Note that local edits are saved via git stash whenever you refresh your source repos.
+Note that local edits are saved via git stash whenever you refresh your source repos, and restored after the update (which may, of course, fail).
+This provides a convenient way to use local edits / work in progress for repositories that are used directly (vs e.g. those that are cloned into images).

 * source YOUR_REFS_FILE.variables to configure TripleO scripts to use your freshly integrated branches